wpmetabox/docsv2/docs/extensions/mb-settings-page.md

 Custom CSS class | Custom CSS for the wrapper div in the settings page, so you can add your styling.
 Style | How do you want to style the settings page.
 Supports "Boxes" which has same the style as normal WordPress meta boxes (like in the edit post screen) and "No boxes" which has the same style as WordPress settings pages.
 Columns | The number of columns in the meta boxes.
 Can be 1 or 2.
 You might want to use 1 column with style "No boxes" style to match WordPress style.
 Tabs | This settings helps you to organize meta boxes of a settings page in tabs.
-Simply add a key-value of tabs here.
+Add a key-value of tabs here.
 Note that: when registering meta boxes for the settings page, you must specify which tab the meta box belongs to.
 See the "Using Tabs" section below for details.
 Tab style | Specify the tab style, which can be "Top" (WordPress-native style where tabs are horizontal) or "Left" (tabs are put on the left of the settings page).
 See the "Using Tabs" section below for details.
 Custom submit button | The custom text for submit button.
 Custom message | The custom message displayed when saving options.